sprucelabsai/sprucebot-skills-kit/docs/events.md

 module.exports = async (ctx, next) => {
     ctx.body = { preventDefault: true } // stop the default "Thanks for joining" and push them a reward."

-    // since we have 2 seconds to respond, we'll invoke next()
+    // since we have 5 seconds to respond, we'll invoke next()
-    // but, we don't need to wait around, so we won't await. next()
+    // but, we don't need to await around 😂 next()

     try {